 And this diagram shows the graveyard (each marking is a burial place), the remains of which we saw yesterday in the mountains.

-The museum is not big but quite nice.
+The museum is not big but quite charming.
 Our visit took about two hours.

-I noticed throughout our visit in Austria is that explanations in museums and tours are shorter in English.
-If you have 100% of the explanations in German, then there is only 80% in English.
+One thing I noticed throughout our visit to Austria is that explanations in museums and tours are shorter in English.
+If you have 100% of the examples in German, then there is only 80% in English.
 The same was for this museum.
-But, if there were no English explanations our museum tour would have been much shorter.
+But, if there were no English explanations, our museum tour would have been much shorter.

 Where?
 You will find out in the next post 😉